|

-Lifestyle factors that Impact Your immunity
+Lifestyle Factors that Impact Your Immune Health

 When it comes to supporting a healthy immune system (along with balanced hormones, optimal cognitive function, and more) diet is only one piece of the puzzle.
 In other words, you can drink all the grass-fed bone broth in the world, but the quality of your life—movement, stress, etc.—is equally important.
 Below are a few key lifestyle factors that can impact your immunity: